· ·

 Benang Kelambu and Benang Stokel Waterfall are the two most popular waterfalls to visit from Kuta Lombok.
 Approximately 1.5 hours north of Kuta, in central Lombok near Mount Rinjani, you can visit both waterfalls in a day trip from town.

 Each waterfall is located around a 30-minute hike from the parking lot, but you have the option to pay a local around 50,000 IDR to take you to the entrance via motorbike if you want to save time.
 There is a bit of a tourism mafia at these waterfalls.
 I’ve written about the Indonesian Tourist Mafias I encountered while visiting Mt.
 Batur Volcano and Wae Rebo Traditional Village.
+Basically, the locals who live near the waterfall will pressure foreigners to pay for a guided tour for activities that do not require one.
+It’s a complicated topic because the locals need to make money in some way, but it’s annoying.

 💡 Tip!
 The waterfalls get super crowded on the weekends or during the afternoon.
 It’s best to come as early as possible if you want to have a better experience.